thgossler/azdo-wi-creator/README.md

 ## Features

 - ✅ Create or update multiple work items from JSON specifications
+- ✅ Support for multiple projects in a single spec file
 - ✅ Support for multiple area paths (creates one work item per area path)
 - ✅ Automatic tagging with `azdo-wi-creator` for tracking
 - ✅ Smart spec file resolution (local paths, URLs, or simple names)